 A-Z Majors provides information about Stanislaus State majors, including catalog information, and links to the respective department's Website.

-Career Services at Stanislaus State has several links to assist your student in finding out more information on careers such as nature of the work, working conditions, job outlook, salaries, skills required and more!
+Career Services at Stanislaus State has several links to assist your student in finding out more information on careers such as the nature of the work, working conditions, job outlook, salaries, skills required and more!

 Stanislaus State Library provides access to online catalog, a powerful interface to located books and other library materials.
 Start by using the keyword "career" and read available resources related to specific careers and career exploration online!